l4e21/Combray/README.md

 `pchar` Parse a character

-`plet*` Like let* but each body of the binding is a parser-fn that is applied to the state.
+`plet*` Like let* but each body of the binding is a parser-fn that is applied to the state subsequently, the body is what will be contained in the result (should all the parsers pass)

 ## Testing
 `(asdf:test-system :combray)`